GeorgeH23/football-quiz/README.md

 Based on target audience:
 * As a football fan, I want to test my knowledge about sport and challenge myself.
 * As a football learner, I want to have an immediate feedback after answering each question.
-* As a football fan, I want the quiz to include a variety of questions based on catecories.
+* As a football fan, I want the quiz to include a variety of questions based on categories.
 * As a competitive fan, I want to see the score at the end of the quiz.

 ### Design